GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 Organization policies can be loaded from a directory containing YAML files where each file defines one or more constraints.
 The structure of the YAML files is exactly the same as the `org_policies` variable.

-Note that contraints defined both via `org_policies` take precedence over those in `org_policies_data_path`.
+Note that contraints defined via `org_policies` take precedence over those in `org_policies_data_path`.
 In other words, if you specify the same contraint in a YAML file *and* in the `org_policies` variable, the latter will take priority.

 The example below deploys a few organization policies split between two YAML files.